 We cannot share participant contact information.
 It is confidential.

-All students shall be required to conduct themselves in a manner consistent with the principles of The Church of Jesus Christ of Latter-day Saints and the BYU Honor Code.
+BYU Law Camp participants are required to conduct themselves in a manner consistent with the principles of The Church of Jesus Christ of Latter-day Saints and the BYU Honor Code.
 Furthermore, all students staying in university-contracted housing are required to abstain from possessing, serving, or consuming alcoholic beverages, tobacco, tea, coffee, and harmful drugs.
 Involvement with gambling, pornographic, erotic or indecent material, disorderly, obscene or indecent conduct or expressions, or with other offensive materials, expressions or conduct or disruption of the peace which, in the sole discretion and judgment of the university, is inconsistent with the principles of the Church and the BYU Honor Code is not permitted in student housing.
 All guests of students must comply with the Residential Living Standards while on the premises of university-contracted housing.

 Participants found in violation of the Honor Code are subject to immediate dismissal without a refund.
 Parents are responsible for picking up a participant who has been dismissed and for paying any costs incurred for transportation.